-A key component to the 2012 BPA involved the completion of six use attainability analyses (UAAs) that served as the basis for EPA approval of changes to the beneficial use from REC1 and REC2 to REC2 Only in eight waterbodies: Cucamonga Creek Reach 1, Temescal Creek Reach 1a and 1b, Santa Ana Delhi Channel Reaches 1 and 2, Greenville-Banning Channel Reach 1, and tidal prisms for Greenville-Banning and Santa Ana Delhi Channels.
+A key component to the 2012 BPA involved the completion of six use attainability analyses (UAAs) that served as the basis for EPA approval of changes to the beneficial use from REC1 and REC2 to REC2 Only in eight waterbodies: Cucamonga Creek Reach 1, Temescal Creek Reach 1a

 The Basin Plan describes REC2 Only waters as having "...relatively brief incidental or accidental water contact that is limited primarily to the body extremities (e.g., hands or feet) is generally deemed REC 2 because ingestion is not considered reasonably possible."
-Numeric water quality objectives included in the Basin Plan for REC2-Only waters serve to meet antidegradation policy requirements.
+Numeric water quality objectives included in the Basin Plan for REC2 Only waters serve to meet antidegradation policy requirements.
 Statistical analysis of historical datasets on the re-designated waters was performed to derive an anti-degradation target as a statistical threshold value set at the 75th percentile of the data distribution.
 Each year, the RBMP collects a single sample in these waters to be compared with the site-specific thresholds.
 If there is an exceedance, follow-up samples are collected to assess if the event falls within the natural variability of the historical data (i.e., there is a 1 in 4 chance that a sample may exceed the 75th percentile without indicating any antidegradation is occurring).

-In 2021-2022 monitoring period, the threshold value was exceeded at both Greenville Banning Channel and Cucamonga Creek at Hellman Avenue.
+In 2021-2022 monitoring period, the threshold value was exceeded at both Greenville-Banning Channel and Cucamonga Creek at Hellman Avenue.
 Three follow-up samples were collected at both sites.
 At Greenville-Banning channel, Orange County is continuing sampling monthly.